 Essentially, the solar investment tax credit just makes it cheaper for folks like you and me to install solar systems on our homes and businesses.
 Unlike a tax deduction, which reduces the amount you pay taxes on, this credit simply reduces the amount that you owe at the end of the year.
 Think of it as a “subtraction” from the amount you owe the government.
 You are eligible for this credit regardless if you decide to finance your solar panels with Zero Down financing with Sunlight Financial and Dividend Solar Finance.
 That’s a pretty great deal!

 Fun fact: There’s no cap on the value you can deduct!
-No matter how complicated or time-consuming the install, you will get a 26% credit if you install in 2020.
+No matter how complicated or time-consuming the install, you will get a 30% credit if you install through 2032.

 How Long Will this Credit Last?